ben-gee723/use-context-hook/README.md

 #

 ## 2. Wrap ParentContext
- - Like normal, the ParentContext Element will be wrapped around the desired children elements,
+ - Like normal, the ParentContext Element will be wrapped around the desired children elements
  - In the example below, it shows the ParentContext Element wrapped around the entire App Component

 ```jsx